New to Medicare?

 If you are new to Medicare, navigating thru the Medicare maze of information can be extremely tricky which means you probably have a lot of unanswered questions.
 Art of Medicare can help you decide which option is right for you, placing you on a clear open road to peace of mind.

-Below are FIVE steps to getting you started with Medicare
+Below are THREE steps to getting you started with Medicare

 What is Medicare?